-> As a buyer this is the single most important thing you need to do.
-Before you start the search get yourself pre-approved with your finance This will make you look desirable to sellers and give you more power during negations.
+Many buyers don’t know exactly what this means.
+Many think they have a pre approval but don’t.
+As a buyer this is the single most important thing you need to do.
+Before you start the search get yourself pre-approved with your finance.
+This will make you look desirable to sellers and give you more power during negations.
 Becoming pre-approved lets sellers know you have the cash to backup your actions.

-> Many finance brokers aren’t keen to go through a full pre-approval process because it’s the work of a full loan application that they don’t get paid for unless you buy within 12 weeks.
-So instead they prefer to just look at your “situation” and assume you’d get finance or not based on what you’ve told them.
+But it’s not the buyers fault.
+Many finance brokers aren’t keen to go through a full pre-approval process because it’s the work of a full loan application that they don’t get paid for unless you buy within 12 weeks.
+So instead many finance brokers prefer to just look at your “situation” and assume you’d get finance or not based on what you’ve told them.
 This is a huge trap, because when you do apply for the loan, the lending provider will want to see all your bank statements for the last few months, your pay slips, tax returns, credit cards and they will go through all this in very fine detail.
 You may even be declined if you paid a bill late from several years ago.
 The lending provider reviews all this much much closer than a mortgage broker would.

-> Julie McKewin is based on the Sunshine Coast Qld and is a particular good broker, who is more than happy to go through a pre-approval process.
+Julie McKewin is based on the Sunshine Coast Qld and is a particular good broker, who is more than happy to go through a pre-approval process.
 Julie can be contacted on her linkedin profile here.

 Make your offer “on paper”